Convex-Dev/design/docs/cad/003_encoding/README.md

 - <Child>    are Refs to Map cells which can be Leaf or non-Leaf nodes
 ```

-If the count n is 8 or less, the Map MUST be encoded as a map leaf cell, otherwise it MUST be encoded as a map tree cell.
+If the count n is 15 or less, the Map MUST be encoded as a map leaf cell, otherwise it MUST be encoded as a map tree cell.
 This is to ensure unique encoding.
-The number 8 is chosen so that all types of Map cells have up to 0-16 child values refs.
+The number 15 is chosen for optimal binary search and so that all types of Map cells have 0-16 child value refs.

 All entries MUST be encoded in the order of key hashes.
 - In a map leaf cell, this means that the `<Key><Value>` pairs are sorted by key hash